 Discussion:-

-From the result of the first experiment, BE and △BE△T increases as the temperature increase.
-Thus, the impact energy increases faster as the temperature increases.
+Figure 1 shows that impact energy increases as the temperature increases.
 From these trends, our best estimation of the result is that impact energy (breaking energy) is exponentially related to the temperature.
 Also, during the experiment, we can notice that the sample gets softer as its temperature increases.

-In the second experiment, the data graph shows that most material went up to their maximum stress and then had a dramatic drop on the stress, except Nylon which had its maximum stress just before it broke.
+Figure 2, from the tensile testing experiment, shows that most materials went up to their maximum stress and then had a dramatic drop on the stress, except Nylon which had its maximum stress just before it broke.
 This linear elastic period at the beginning is relatively short for all materials.
-All materials’ stress increases before they broke.
-In all, Nylon has the best elastic property and has the lowest slope of linear elastic region, which indicates it is easy to be stretched and has good elastic extension; Polypropylene has the longest extension under stress and relatively low slope of linear elastic region, which shows it has good inelastic extension; both PMMA and PVC have very large slope of linear elastic region and break very fast, which presents they are hard be extended and very brittle; Polycarbonate and HIPS both shows a drop of stress after maximum stress achieved, but the stress keeps increases until they break.
+All materials’ stress increased before they broke.
+In all, Nylon has the best elastic property and has the lowest slope of linear elastic region, which indicates it is easy to be stretched and has good elastic extension; Polypropylene has the longest extension under stress and relatively low slope of linear elastic region, which shows it has good plastic extension; both PMMA and PVC have very large slope of linear elastic region and break very fast, which presents they are hard be extended and very brittle; Polycarbonate and HIPS both shows a drop of stress after maximum stress achieved, but the stress keeps increases until they break.
 (Detailed data is in Table 3 of Appendix)

 Conclusion:-